 =SUMPRODUCT((criteria_range=criteria)*(value>values))+1

-Here, we have some employee data.
-We will calculate the ranks of their salaries based on Department salaries.
-The process is similar.
-We will just use the SUMPRODUCT function.
+Let’s calculate the ranks of the Salaries based on Department Salaries.
+The process is similar to the previous examples, we will just use the SUMPRODUCT function instead of COUNTIFS.

 =SUMPRODUCT(($C$5:$C$18=C5)*(D5>$D$5:$D$18))+1

-- Next, press Enter and drag the Fill handle icon over the range of cells E6:E13.
+- Press Enter and drag the Fill handle icon over the range E6:E13.

 =($C$5:$C$18=C5)

-It checks the whole column and finds the match.
-It returns an array.
-If there are any matches, it returns TRUE and returns FALSE for non-matching values.
+It checks the whole column and finds matches, returning the results in an array.
+If there are any matches, it returns TRUE, and FALSE for non-matching values.

 =(D5>$D$5:$D$18)

-It checks the salary.
-Sorts them in descending order.
-Returns TRUE for the salaries greater than or equal to D5, FALSE otherwise.
-To sort it in ascending order, change the greater than symbol (D5<$D$5:$D$18).
+It checks the salary, sorts them in descending order, and returns TRUE for the salaries greater than or equal to D5, and FALSE otherwise.
+To sort it in ascending order instead, change the greater than symbol (D5<$D$5:$D$18).

 =SUMPRODUCT(($C$5:$C$18=C5)*(D5>$D$5:$D$18))+1

-Finally, the SUMPRODUCT function sums up the values of the 1’s and 0’s array.
+The SUMPRODUCT function sums up the values of the 1’s and 0’s array.
 It returns 0 for the largest number of each group.
-And we added 1 to the outcome to start ranking with 1.
+We added 1 to the outcome to start ranking with 1.

 Read More: Excel Formula to Rank with Duplicates

-✎ Any Rank procedure in Excel works only for numeric values.
-It should be positive and negative numbers, zeros, date, and time values.
-It neglects the non-numeric values.
+✎ Any Rank procedure in Excel works only for numeric values, namely positive and negative numbers, zeros, date, and time values.
+Non-numeric values will be ignored.

 Download Practice Workbook